 - Effects: whatever sound-mangling ones you’ve got; it has nothing left to live for anyway

-- Friends: weird percussion jugs, maybe an angry violin
+- Friends: weird percussion jugs, perchance an angry violin

-The prepared piano technique was first popularized by John Cage, an experimental composer perhaps best known for not playing the piano at all.
+Prepared piano techniques were first popularized by John Cage, an experimental composer perhaps best known for not playing the piano at all.
 It involves putting household objects on the piano strings to produce creepy dollhouse sounds from hell.

-- Big Fish Audio John Cage Prepared Piano EXS24 HALion
+- Big Fish Audio John Cage Prepared Piano 💵 $99.95 NKIEXSvstpresetM5P

 Pairs well with: